Skip to Content

 Once you’ve worked up an appetite, head to either De Overkant for the best sandwiches in the city, or De Friethoes for the best fries and mayonnaise.
 Finish it off with a round of craft beer and bitterballen at Jopenkerk, a hip church-turned-brewery, and you have the perfect day in Haarlem!

 How to visit: By train from Amsterdam (just 15 minutes).
-If you rather explore Haarlem with a local, you can also book a walking or a boat tour of Haarlem.
+If you rather explore Haarlem with a local, you can also book a walking or a bike tour of Haarlem.

 Suggestion by Alex from Lost With Purpose.